nicolajlinde/Chess/README.md

 # Chess
-A Blender 3D Project which was rather ambitious but it worked and turned out well.
+A Blender 3D Project which was rather ambitious but turned out well none the less.

 ![Chess](1.jpeg "Chess")